solislemuslab/dna-nn/notebook.md

 - neural networks
 - ...

+### Main difficulties in this project
+- Input data are categories/letters: ACGT, cannot be treated as numbers 1234
+- There is correlation among rows and among columns.
+For example, every three letters in the genome corresponds to one "codon"
+- Biologists want to know how many individual bacteria they need to sequence to train the method with high prediction accuracy

 ### Previous work

 Claudia had fit naive neural networks and random forest in Julia.
 All scripts in `scripts/previous-work`: